 Driving with the air cleaner removed may cause excessive engine wear due to dirt in the air.
-Also a backfire could cause a fire in the engine compartment.

 If the fluid level is low or high

 It is normal for the brake fluid level to go down slightly as the brake pads wear or when the fluid level in the accumulator is high.